Northern Territory

 What the evidence says

-Meaningful engagement of people with lived experience of suicide, mental illness and related issues is essential to achieving better mental health and wellbeing outcomes for all Australians.
+Meaningful engagement of people with lived experience of issues related to mental distress, trauma, suicide and addiction is essential to achieving better mental health, social and wellbeing outcomes for all Australians.
 This is represented in the 32 detailed actions of the Fifth National Mental Health and Suicide Prevention Plan and by the National Mental Health Commission.

 Meeting a need in the NT

-All other Australian states and territories have a lived experience network to provide a collective voice for people with lived experience.
-Our aim is to gather the knowledge and experience of Territorians to inform the way mental health and suicide prevention services are planned, developed, delivered and evaluated in the Northern Territory.
+All other Australian states and territories have lived experience representative bodies to provide a collective voice for people with lived experience.
+Our aim is to gather the knowledge, experience and perspectives of Territorians to inform the way the mental health, suicide prevention and alcohol and drug systems and services are planned, developed, delivered and evaluated in the Northern Territory.

 Our committment

-The NT Lived Experience Network is a volunteer driven initiative instigated by local people.
-Our volunteers have sought to make meaning and create purpose from their personal experience or experience caring for someone affected by issues related to mental illness, suicide, trauma or alcohol and other drug use.
-Our volunteers and members share a desire to use their knowledge and experience to ‘make the system better’.
+The NT Lived Experience Network began as a volunteer driven initiative instigated by local people seeking to make meaning and create purpose from their personal experience or experience caring for someone affected by issues related to mental distress, trauma, suicide and addiction.
+We have received funding to develop and trial our peer programs, however all of our advocacy remains unfunded.
+We rely on lived experience volunteers and the broader lived experience community to create independant submissions in order to ‘make the system better’.

 Our Activity